bastianeg/FashionGAN_02456/README.md

 ## How to train the network

-It is expected that you have the fashion synthesis benchmark dataset G2.h5 file as well as the descriptive .mat files.
+It is expected that you have the fashion synthesis benchmark dataset G2.h5 file as well as the language_original.mat file.